 But that’s not how most consumer headphones work.
 Turns out, plenty of people like a good amount of bass (just look at Beats).
 So consumer headphones will add some emphasis to lower notes, like the nozzle on your water hose.

-Do you need to burn-in your headphones?
+Do you need to burn-in your over-ear headphones?

 No. That’s all that it warrants here, but make sure to read why that myth is busted here.